Cadecraft/remslice/README.md

 <!-- TODO: list all if still unfinished -->

 ## Procedure/Action Commands
-- `score` - generate a daily score based on input prompts
+- `score` - generate a daily score based on input prompts defined in your config
 - `tip {nickname}` - load a file based on its defined nickname (searches for the first one starting with the argument) (note: `b` is synonymous with `tip`)
 - `tip {nickname} {grep prompt}` - load a file like above, but automatically call the `grep` command below on it
 - `tip-ls` - list all available tips and their file paths